jimmurtha/policies/src/main/md/06-systems_access_policy.md

 	* Email is sent to user to either initiate password reset process or report abuse.
     * User clicks on unique and time-sensitive link to initiate password reset process.
     * User completes process to reset password.

-The Password Reset Activity list in the Compliance Trello Board is is used to track and store password reset requests.

 ## 6.13 Access to ePHI